 ‘Can you confirm you are over the finish line?’

 This was puzzling as I’d not long texted her we’d passed mile twelve.
 Then the tail bike got a similar question on his radio.
 As I texted back that we were still on the course I could hear the tail bike man saying the same on his radio.
 After that things became eerily quiet.

 Without Commando I’d probably still be leading the unfortunate stragglers around the back streets of Winchester now.
 There wasn’t a single race sign or marshal in sight.
 As it was, Commando’s memory got us back to the finish just in time to see the timing mats being taken up.
 Even the medals and race packs were being tidied away as we crossed the line and I felt terrible for the poor Italian lady who I’d kept going with promises of medals and joy at the finish.

 The lack of ceremony at the finish, along with the lack of signs and marshals was down to miscommunication.
-The first half tail walkers had gone back to walk the last mile with Russ and the ladies they’d been with since the start.
-Seeing three tail walkers cross the finish line, someone had assumed it was us, told the marshals to stand down and started packing everything away, including all the signs.
+The first half tail walkers had gone back to walk the last mile with the ladies they’d been with since the start.
+Seeing tail walkers cross the finish line, someone had assumed it was us, told the marshals to stand down and started packing everything away, including all the signs.